 Her father had always been volatile, but when her mother finally told him they couldn’t stay living in the same house indefinitely after the split, he lost it.
-He drank a bottle of vodka, smashed every item of furniture in the house, then screamed abuse at her little brother and chased him to a friend’s house, where the poor kid hid while his rather raged outside.
+He drank a bottle of vodka, smashed every item of furniture in the house, then screamed abuse at her little brother and chased him to a friend’s house, where the poor kid hid while his father raged outside.
 Then he went back home and beat up Ann’s mother until the police arrived.

-Ann, her mother and her brother were in shock.
 They had always been a little afraid of her father, but they never thought he was capable of behaviour this violent and extreme.
 Ann wasn’t sure she would ever forgive him.
 She wondered what he could possibly say, once he had sobered up (and once the restraining order had lifted), to make amends.
 Obviously he couldn’t defend his actions.
 Could he even live with himself, after what he done?

 Months passed.
 Eventually Ann and her brother received a letter from their father.